layerswap/layerswapapp/public/doc/blog/guides/Terms_of_Service.md

 ### LayerSwap **Application – service description**

-1. LayerSwap Application allows its Users to initiate P2P exchanges of digital assets between different chains and different exchanges.
+1. LayerSwap Application allows its Users to initiate P2P transfers of digital assets between different chains and different exchanges.
 2. In order to request a transaction User must use LayerSwap Application and:
 3. fill in details required by LayerSwap Application to initiate swap transaction.
 4. accept the fees (you do this by clicking the “Swap now” button on the main screen where transaction details are displayed);